About Our Village

 ALL PARISH COUNCIL MEETINGS ARE OPEN TO THE PUBLIC

-there is an opportunity at these meetings to put information to the Council and ask questions.
-If anyone wishes to see planning applications, report problems, etc., please contact the Clerk at email@example.com to arrange this.
+There is an opportunity at these meetings to put information to the Council and ask questions.
+If anyone wishes to see paper copies of planning applications, report problems, etc., please contact the Clerk at firstname.lastname@example.org to arrange this.
+Details are normally availale to view on the East Suffolk DC website.

 Details of Council Meetings are available online in the Parish Council section of this website.